Do your kids have asthma?

 - oral steroids – prednisolone, prednisone

-- inhaled steroids -Alvesco, Asmanex Twisthaler, Flovent HFA or Diskus, Pulmicort Respules, Pulmicort Flexhaler, QVAR RediHaler
+- inhaled steroids -Alvesco, Asmanex Twisthaler or HFA, Flovent HFA or Diskus, Pulmicort Respules, Pulmicort Flexhaler, QVAR RediHaler

 - inhaled long acting bronchodilators